Skip to main content

 For this waiver, prioritize evidence from when the marriage was functioning as a real marriage.
 Start with joint tax records, bank statements, lease or mortgage records, insurance, and other records showing shared residence, property, and finances during that period.
 Your packet should read as a clear timeline from when conditional residence began through separation.

 Keep your explanation chronological and direct: date of marriage, date conditional residence started, where you lived together, how finances were shared, when separation occurred, and when the divorce or annulment became final.
-If timing is close or proceedings are still active, add a clear placeholder in your draft cover letter: Add current filing timing rule after verification.
+If timing is close or proceedings are still active, verify the current filing-timing rule from USCIS instructions or legal records before finalizing the cover letter.

 Extreme hardship is a separate legal basis, not a fallback story.
 Build a structured narrative that ties each hardship point to your specific circumstances and supporting documents, instead of relying on general statements about disruption.